 For approval of a minor in Mechanical Engineering, the student should consult the department.
 A total of 15 semester hours in mechanical engineering courses is required.
-One example of an approved set of courses that provides a broad introduction to mechanical engineering is:
+For example, a choice of five of the following courses represents a minor that provides a broad introduction to mechanical engineering.